mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 - *Key Locations:*
   - **The Ash Market:** Daily market, goods covered to protect from ash
   - **The Swept Streets:** Major thoroughfares cleaned daily
-  - **The Grey Tavern:** Most popular tavern, named for omnipresent ash
+  - **The Gray Tavern:** Most popular tavern, named for omnipresent ash
   - **Stonemason's District:** Where basalt is cut and shaped
   - **The Warden's Hall:** Where the ruling council meets
 - *Atmosphere:* Working-class, practical, ash-dusted.
 Everyone accepts the environment.